sefinek24/is-discord-invite/README.md

 Collaborators are welcome!
 If you'd like to contribute your suggestions or corrections to this project, we encourage you to create [Pull requests](https://github.com/sefinek24/is-discord-invite/pulls).

 ## ⭐ » Thanks
 Thank you for your interest in this module.
 If you like it or find it useful, please consider starring the [repository](https://github.com/sefinek24/is-discord-invite).
-Check my other [repositories](https://github.com/sefinek24)!